Realms of Arkania: Blade of Destiny: Reception

 Jim Trunzo reviewed Realms of Arkania in White Wolf #38 (1993), giving it a final evaluation of "Good" and stated that "A standard theme (find the Blade of Destiny in order to thwart a powerful Orc army led by a charismatic but violent leader) creates the basis for the game.
 Over 70 towns, villages, dungeons and ruins make Arkania a large and interesting land to explore.
 One nice thing about the game is the originality of some of the monster types encountered.
 If you're looking for a solid roleplaying adventure that will challenge you without frustrating you, Realms of Arkania is sure to be to your liking."

+Compute! in December 1993 was mixed on the game's graphics and sound, but concluded that "Realms of Arkania has plenty of depth".
+The magazine recommended it to Wizardry and Might of Magic fans, while those wanting Ultima Underworld-like real-time combat "won't be as impressed".

 Chris W. McCubbin reviewed Realms of Arkania: Blade of Destiny in Pyramid #6 (March/April, 1994), and stated that "I have no hesitancy about recommending Realms of Arkania for what it does well -- graphics, story and background.
 And I remain optimistic about the combat problems as well.
 After all, Blade of Destiny is only the first game in the Realms of Arkania series.
 If subsequent games correct the unrealistic aspects of ranged combat, Realms of Arkania could easily be a state-of-the art game for mature, discerning computer gamers."